tonypilz/singleton/README.md

 ```
 As can be seen in the example, the instance of `GlobalInstances` has two purposes.
 First, constructing and destructing all global instances and second, serve as indicater if all global instances have been fully constructed.
 It also helps to avoid cluttering the main function with the construction code of the global instances.

 The indicator instance of type `RunelevelX` is used here to indicate a certain program startup and shutdown state.
 Therefore it can be used to trigger a two phase initialization.
-However, as discussed in [this section](#how-to-avoid-two-phase-initialization), a two phase initialization should be avoided if possible which is why there should rarely be the need for one.
+However, as discussed in [this section](#how-to-avoid-two-phase-initialization), a two phase initialization should be avoided if possible which is why there should rarely be the need for an indicator instance.

 ### Customizing the Library
  Since this library is rather small (~200 sloc) with 5 relevant classes it can be customized fairly easy.
 For more details see section [Under the Hood](#under-the-hood) below.